Programs & Degrees

 There is no minor in this program.

 This educational opportunity is only available online.
-The Early Childhood Learning Community (ECLC) supports over 600 students from every U.S. state and several foreign countries.
+The Early Childhood Education Online (ECE Online) program supports over 600 students from every U.S. state and several foreign countries.

-ECLC has become a worldwide model for online education in the field of early childhood; conferences sponsored by national organizations like the National Association for the Education of Young Children (NAEYC) have featured ECLC as a model for effective online practices.
+ECE Online has become a worldwide model for online education in the field of early childhood; conferences sponsored by national organizations like the National Association for the Education of Young Children (NAEYC) have featured ECE Online as a model for effective online practices.
 In addition, several articles have been written and published about the student support system and the student teaching experience.

 The online nature of this program has required an individualized approach to student support.
 Each student receives toll-free phone assistance prior to enrollment.
-After a student decides to enroll, an orientation specialist leads each student through a program orientation and a technology orientation, so students learn Blackboard before they begin online courses.
-Each student is also assigned an advisor who is available via e-mail and phone for admission and registration advice and consultation.
+Each student is assigned an advisor who is available via e-mail and phone for admission and registration advice and consultation.

 361 Dyer Hall